hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 # Refactor
-- [ ] do a full refactor of code here
+- [x] do a full refactor of code here
-- [ ] better deploy process
+- [x] better deploy process
-- [ ] Docuemnt ALL relevant configs / setups on this server.
+- [x] Docuemnt ALL relevant configs / setups on this server.
 They are to be FULLY documented in configs/ - either as mirror / yaml / whatever files/scripts, alongside their deploy scripts.
 Also, let's build out a proper deploy dispatcher, so we can deploy specific components as needed
+- [ ] some of the GPU allocation proces

 # Testing
 - [ ] set up unit, functional, integraton tests